aodn/aodn-public-notebooks/README.md

 python -m ipykernel install --user --name <your_env_name> --display-name "<name_you_want>"
 ```

-Below is a list of dependencies used for multi-purpose environment,feel free to remove the packages that may not be required in your scope of usage:
+Below is a list of dependencies used for multi-purpose environment for the time being, feel free to remove the packages that may not be required in your scope of usage:

 ```
 setuptools